mcepl/M2Crypto/README.rst

 - And much more.

-M2Crypto is released under a very liberal BSD-style licence.
+M2Crypto is released under a very liberal MIT licence.
 See LICENCE for details.

 To install, see the file INSTALL.